2015 Umpqua Community College shooting

 Mass shooting in Oregon, U.S.

-A shooting occurred on October 1, 2015, at the Umpqua Community College campus near Roseburg, Oregon, United States.
-Chris Harper-Mercer, a 26-year-old student who was enrolled at the school, fatally shot an assistant professor and eight students in a classroom, and injured eight others.
+On October 1, 2015, a school shooting occurred at the Umpqua Community College campus near Roseburg, Oregon, United States.
+Christopher Sean Harper-Mercer, a 26-year-old who was enrolled at the school, fatally shot an assistant professor and eight students in a classroom, and injured eight others.
 Roseburg police detectives responded to the incident and engaged Harper-Mercer in a brief shootout.
-After being wounded, he committed suicide by shooting himself in the head.
+After being wounded, he died by suicide, shooting himself in the head.
 The school shooting is the deadliest in Oregon's history, surpassing the 1998 Thurston High School shooting.

 Shooting

 At 10:38 a.m.
 PDT, the first 9-1-1 call was made from Snyder Hall on the school campus reporting gunfire.
 Students reported that the shooting began in Classroom 15, where English and writing classes are conducted.

 Harper-Mercer, who was a student in the writing class, entered the hallway and fired a warning shot.
 Some witnesses said he then forced fellow students to the center of the classroom.
 Before he opened fire on the other students, he deliberately spared one student's life so that the student could deliver a package from him to the police.
-He forced this student to sit at the back of the classroom and watch as he continued shooting with two handguns (a Glock 19 and a Taurus PT24/7).
+He forced this student to sit at the back of the classroom and watch as he continued shooting with two handguns (a 9mm Glock 19 and a .40 caliber Taurus PT24/7).

 Harper-Mercer first shot the English professor at point-blank range.
 One student said that he asked two victims for their Christian belief, although their responses did not appear to determine who he shot.
 One victim was agnostic and another was pagan.
 Some students were shot multiple times; one woman was struck several times in the stomach while trying to close a classroom door.
 One witness said he made a woman beg for her life before shooting her, shot another woman when she tried to reason with him, and shot a third woman in the leg after she tried to defend herself with a desk.
 One victim, Sarena Dawn Moore, was killed while trying to climb back into a wheelchair on his orders.
+Harper Mercer told one victim, "I’m going to send you to God.
+You’re going to see God." before shooting them.